Best free antivirus for Windows 11 – Protect your PC effectively.

 - Effective malware scanning

-- Protection against phishing sites
+- Protection against phishing websites

 - Automatic virus definition updates